core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * In the case of a 'list', deltas are equal to the SID of the current schema node minus the SID of the parent 'list'.

-* In the case of an 'rpc input' or 'rcp output', deltas are equal to the SID of the current schema node minus the SID of the 'rpc'.
+* In the case of an 'rpc input' or 'rpc output', deltas are equal to the SID of the current schema node minus the SID of the 'rpc'.

 * In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.